US military kills four in latest strike on boat in the Caribbean

 “The order was basically: Destroy the drugs, kill the 11 people on the boat,” said Representative Adam Smith, the top Democrat on the House Armed Services Committee.

-Smith said the survivors were “basically two shirtless people clinging to the bow of a capsized and inoperable boat, drifting in the water – until the missiles come and kill them.”
+Smith said video of the attack showed the survivors were “basically two shirtless people clinging to the bow of a capsized and inoperable boat, drifting in the water – until the missiles come and kill them.”

-Even prior to revelations over the September 2 double-strike attack, rights groups have said the strikes likely constitute extrajudicial killings.
+Even prior to revelations over the September 2 double-strike attack, rights groups have said the strikes were tantamount to extrajudicial killings.

+Earlier this week, the family of Alejandro Carranza, filed a complaint to a regional rights body, saying the Colombian fisherman’s right to life was violated when he was wrongfully killed in a US strike in September.

+The Trump administration has framed the attack as part of a broader “war” against so-called “narco-terrorists”, but no declaration of war or use of force laws have been approved by Congress.

 The latest attack comes as the US continues to surge military assets near the coast of Venezuela, with Trump repeatedly threatening that land strikes could happen “very soon”.